 M&A experts will tell you to be careful on the subject of customer concentration.
 It is no doubt a risk factor.
 There are varying opinions on the ideal percentage.
-Conventional wisdom will provide a percentage, above which acquisition is too risky.
+Conventional wisdom will provide a percentage above which acquisition is too risky.
 This is typically over 20%.
-However, we’ve sold businesses with a customer concentration as high at 65%.
+However, we’ve sold businesses with a customer concentration as high as 65%.
 In that instance, the rules of engagement were different.
-While we don’t normally allow buyer access to the customers prior to closing, with that high of a concentration, it’s the only way to get the job done.
-Sellers see risk in this, but it can be done in such a way that the buyer gets the comfort level they need with the Seller/Customer relationship being protected and preserved.
+While we don’t usually allow buyer access to the customers prior to closing, with that high of a concentration, it’s the only way to get the job done.
+Sellers see risk in this, but it can be done in such a way that the buyer receives the comfort level they need with the Seller/Customer relationship being protected and preserved.

-The bottom line is that the strength and length of the customer relationship can mitigate some of the risk.
+The bottom line is that the strength and length of the customer relationship can mitigate some of the risks.
 However, if you’re a buyer without capital reserve, conventional wisdom should prevail.
 If you can’t weather the storm of losing a key customer, steer into less risky manufacturing acquisitions.
-In some industries like aerospace, it’s almost impossible to NOT have a customer concentration.
-There are so few key players in the industry, that if you’re doing anything of significance, you’ll likely have a concentration.
-It was so in the aerospace sector that we sold a company with a 65% customer concentration.
+In some industries like aerospace, it’s almost impossible not to have a customer concentration.
+There are so few key players in the industry that if you’re doing anything of significance, you’ll likely have a concentration.
+That was the case when we sold a company in the aerospace sector with a 65% customer concentration.
 If that scares you, an aerospace acquisition is likely not right for you.
 Those with industry experience don’t usually mind.

 3. Sales In An Upward Trajectory

 For most acquirers, the target company’s sales should be in an upward trajectory – or at least stable.
-Often in the sale of founder-led manufacturing companies, the owners coast to retirement without much effort towards sales and business development.
-This is typically a great opportunity for incoming ownership to easily increase sales.
-Simply reaching out to existing customers to highlight the company’s machining capabilities can yield amazing results.
+Often in the sale of founder-led manufacturing companies, the owners coast to retirement without much effort toward sales and business development.
+This is typically an excellent opportunity for incoming ownership to increase sales easily.
+Simply reaching out to existing customers to highlight the company’s machining capabilities can yield excellent results.

 However, if the Seller’s coast to retirement has reached the level of customer neglect, you may need to think twice.
 Sometimes the window of opportunity to build upon past relationships has passed.
-Alternatively, some Sellers have such a great relationship with their longtime customers that they find themselves in the position of being asked to take on a new project that will require capital investment.
+Alternatively, some Sellers have such a great relationship with their longtime customers that they are asked to take on a new project that will require capital investment.
 Often an aging Seller will decide to sell at that juncture because they’ve moved from investment risk to wealth protection.
-These are ideal situations for buyers that can lead to fast growth in a manufacturing acquisition.
+These ideal situations for buyers can lead to fast growth in a manufacturing acquisition.

 4. Financial Documentation

 As a qualified buyer, you should expect to get three years of both financial statements and tax returns.
-If a Seller or Broker is not providing this information, don’t waste your time, move on.
-That said, some intermediaries will seek to understand your financial qualification prior to sharing their client’s financials.
+If a Seller or Broker is not providing this information, don’t waste your time; move on.
+That said, some intermediaries will seek to understand your financial qualification before sharing their client’s financials.

 My own company operates in that manner.
 We are contractually obligated to understand a buyer’s financial capability before disclosing our client’s financials, name, and location.
-To gain access to the best manufacturing acquisitions, buyers should respect the M&A professional’s process and give them the information necessary to help you.
-Just because one company provides all information with a simple NDA, it doesn’t mean all do.
+To gain access to the best manufacturing acquisitions, buyers should respect the M&A professional’s process and give them the information necessary to help them.
+Just because one company provides all information with a simple NDA doesn’t mean all do.

 Small manufacturing companies typically don’t have their financials audited.
 That should not be a deal-breaker.
-Small companies usually don’t have a board of directors (BOD) to answer to and there’s no reason for them to go through the expense.
+Small companies usually don’t have a board of directors (BOD) to answer to, and there’s no reason for them to go through the expense.
 That doesn’t mean they aren’t quality companies.
-I’ve seen small manufacturing companies that had more robust financial reporting than companies five times their size.
+I’ve seen small manufacturing companies with more robust financial reporting than companies five times their size.